DebiprasadGit/DebiprasadGit/README.md

 - 👋 Hi, I’m Debiprasad
-- 👀 I’m interested in full stack development
+- 👀 I’m interested in mobile app development
-- 🌱 I’m currently working on react and flutter development
+- 🌱 I’m a flutter developer
 - 💞️ I’m looking to collaborate on more projects related to my expertise
 - 📫 How to reach me LinkedIn @DebiprasadKhatua
 - 😄 Pronouns: ...He/Him